Credit Cards Travel Credit Cards

 To receive lower annual fees under the SCRA and MLA, you must submit documentation showing your active-duty status.
 Based on the information you provide, Amex will determine your eligibility and then confirm your military service using an automated program.
 Documentation can include your active-duty orders, DD-214, or a letter from your commanding officer which indicates you're on active duty.

-The final word on the Amex Platinum
+The final word on the American Express Platinum Card®

-The Platinum Card from American Express is one of the best travel credit cards on the market.
-It’s packed full of perks and benefits that take travel to a whole new level, but it also comes with a hefty annual fee.
+The Platinum Card® from American Express is one of the best travel credit cards on the market.
+It's packed full of perks and benefits that take travel to a whole new level, but it also comes with a hefty annual fee.

-However, as an active-duty service member, you can access a $0 intro annual fee for one year (after that, $695).
+However, as an active-duty service member, you can access a $0 intro annual fee for one year (after that, $895).
 That means you get to enjoy all the benefits this card has to offer without it costing you a cent.
 If you qualify for this perk, call an American Express representative.

 Premium Travel Benefits